Invitae (NYSE:NVTA) Cut to Market Perform at Cowen

-Invitae (NYSE:NVTA – Get Rating) was downgraded by equities researchers at Cowen from an “outperform” rating to a “market perform” rating in a research report issued on Tuesday, MarketBeat.com reports.
+Invitae (NYSE:NVTA – Get Rating) was downgraded by stock analysts at Cowen from an “outperform” rating to a “market perform” rating in a report released on Tuesday, The Fly reports.

-NVTA has been the subject of a number of other reports.
-Raymond James downgraded Invitae from an “outperform” rating to a “market perform” rating in a research report on Thursday, July 21st.
-LADENBURG THALM/SH SH lowered Invitae from a “buy” rating to a “neutral” rating in a research note on Wednesday, July 20th.
-The Goldman Sachs Group dropped their price target on shares of Invitae from $14.00 to $10.00 and set a “neutral” rating on the stock in a research report on Tuesday, April 19th.
-SVB Leerink cut Invitae from an “outperform” rating to a “market perform” rating in a report on Tuesday, July 19th.
-Finally, Benchmark cut shares of Invitae from a “buy” rating to a “hold” rating in a research note on Tuesday, July 19th.
-One equities research analyst has rated the stock with a sell rating and nine have assigned a hold rating to the stock.
-Based on data from MarketBeat.com, Invitae presently has a consensus rating of “Hold” and an average target price of $13.56.
+Several other research analysts have also weighed in on NVTA.
+Benchmark lowered Invitae from a “buy” rating to a “hold” rating in a research report on Tuesday, July 19th.
+SVB Leerink lowered Invitae from an “outperform” rating to a “market perform” rating in a research report on Tuesday, July 19th.
+The Goldman Sachs Group lowered their price target on Invitae from $14.00 to $10.00 and set a “neutral” rating on the stock in a research report on Tuesday, April 19th.
+LADENBURG THALM/SH SH lowered Invitae from a “buy” rating to a “neutral” rating in a research report on Wednesday, July 20th.
+Finally, Cowen lowered Invitae from an “outperform” rating to a “market perform” rating in a research report on Tuesday.
+One analyst has rated the stock with a sell rating and nine have issued a hold rating to the stock.
+According to MarketBeat, the stock currently has a consensus rating of “Hold” and an average target price of $13.56.

-In other Invitae news, COO Kenneth D. Knight sold 28,295 shares of the business’s stock in a transaction dated Tuesday, May 17th.
-The shares were sold at an average price of $3.81, for a total transaction of $107,803.95.
-Following the sale, the chief operating officer now directly owns 518,895 shares of the company’s stock, valued at approximately $1,976,989.95.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-In related news, CFO Yafei Wen sold 17,042 shares of the firm’s stock in a transaction that occurred on Tuesday, May 17th.
-The shares were sold at an average price of $3.81, for a total transaction of $64,930.02.
-Following the completion of the sale, the chief financial officer now owns 344,374 shares of the company’s stock, valued at $1,312,064.94.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, COO Kenneth D. Knight sold 28,295 shares of the business’s stock in a transaction on Tuesday, May 17th.
-The stock was sold at an average price of $3.81, for a total transaction of $107,803.95.
-Following the completion of the transaction, the chief operating officer now directly owns 518,895 shares in the company, valued at approximately $1,976,989.95.
+In related news, CEO Sean E. George sold 18,296 shares of the business’s stock in a transaction on Tuesday, May 17th.
+The stock was sold at an average price of $3.81, for a total value of $69,707.76.
+Following the completion of the sale, the chief executive officer now directly owns 794,691 shares in the company, valued at approximately $3,027,772.71.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, COO Kenneth D. Knight sold 28,295 shares of the business’s stock in a transaction on Tuesday, May 17th.
+The stock was sold at an average price of $3.81, for a total value of $107,803.95.
+Following the completion of the sale, the chief operating officer now directly owns 518,895 shares in the company, valued at approximately $1,976,989.95.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Sean E. George sold 18,296 shares of the company’s stock in a transaction on Tuesday, May 17th.
+The shares were sold at an average price of $3.81, for a total value of $69,707.76.
+Following the sale, the chief executive officer now owns 794,691 shares of the company’s stock, valued at $3,027,772.71.
 The disclosure for this sale can be found here.
-Insiders sold a total of 79,833 shares of company stock valued at $303,038 in the last ninety days.
-Company insiders own 1.10% of the company’s stock.
+In the last three months, insiders have sold 79,833 shares of company stock valued at $303,038.
+1.10% of the stock is owned by insiders.

-A number of institutional investors have recently made changes to their positions in NVTA.
-Tarbox Family Office Inc. grew its position in shares of Invitae by 5,962.0% during the 2nd quarter.
-Tarbox Family Office Inc. now owns 12,427 shares of the medical research company’s stock valued at $30,000 after buying an additional 12,222 shares during the last quarter.
-Operose Advisors LLC acquired a new stake in shares of Invitae during the first quarter worth approximately $32,000.
-Sanders Morris Harris LLC purchased a new position in Invitae in the second quarter valued at about $37,000.
-Tyler Stone Wealth Management bought a new stake in shares of Invitae in the 4th quarter valued at approximately $42,000.
-Finally, Bourgeon Capital Management LLC lifted its stake in shares of Invitae by 200.0% in the 4th quarter.
-Bourgeon Capital Management LLC now owns 3,000 shares of the medical research company’s stock valued at $46,000 after purchasing an additional 2,000 shares during the last quarter.
-Institutional investors and hedge funds own 91.87% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+Tarbox Family Office Inc. lifted its position in shares of Invitae by 5,962.0% during the 2nd quarter.
+Tarbox Family Office Inc. now owns 12,427 shares of the medical research company’s stock valued at $30,000 after acquiring an additional 12,222 shares during the period.
+Operose Advisors LLC bought a new stake in shares of Invitae during the 1st quarter valued at $32,000.
+Sanders Morris Harris LLC bought a new stake in shares of Invitae during the 2nd quarter valued at $37,000.
+Tyler Stone Wealth Management bought a new stake in shares of Invitae during the 4th quarter valued at $42,000.
+Finally, Bourgeon Capital Management LLC lifted its position in shares of Invitae by 200.0% during the 4th quarter.
+Bourgeon Capital Management LLC now owns 3,000 shares of the medical research company’s stock valued at $46,000 after acquiring an additional 2,000 shares during the period.
+91.87% of the stock is currently owned by institutional investors.

 Invitae Company Profile